zinzied/SimplePyInstallerGui/README.md

 The application automatically checks if your PyInstaller version is up to date:

-- 🔍 Detects the installed version of PyInstaller
+- 🔍 Detects the installed version of PyInstaller (or if it's missing)
-- ⚠️ Shows a warning if the version is outdated
+- ⚠️ Shows a warning if the version is outdated or not installed
-- 📝 Provides the exact command to update PyInstaller
+- 📝 Provides the exact command to install or update PyInstaller
 - 📋 Allows copying the update command with one click
+- 🔄 "Check Again" button to verify installation after updating
+- 🛡️ Prevents conversion attempts with incompatible PyInstaller versions

 ## 📝 License